Westminster Social Policy Forum

 • improving the performance of the Government’s expert bodies, including engagement with local authorities and communities

-Looking at strategies and policy developments to improve the effectiveness and resilience of the planning system in meeting the demand for critical infrastructure, delegates will assess the likely impact of proposed reforms on cultural heritage and the environment, as well as progress on net zero targets, including in the context of wider developments such as the Levelling Up and Regeneration Act 2023 and the Energy Act 2023.
+Looking at strategies and policy developments to improve the effectiveness and resilience of the planning system in meeting the demand for critical infrastructure, delegates assessed the likely impact of proposed reforms on cultural heritage and the environment, as well as progress on net zero targets, including in the context of wider developments such as the Levelling Up and Regeneration Act 2023 and the Energy Act 2023.

-We are pleased to be able to include keynote sessions with: Alicia Ford, Deputy Director, National Infrastructure Planning, Department for Levelling Up, Housing and Communities; Beth Corbould, Director, RAPID and Environmental Planning, Ofwat; Jon Loveday, Director of Infrastructure, Enterprise and Growth, Infrastructure and Projects Authority; and Pauleen Lane, Professional Lead for Infrastructure, Planning Inspectorate.
+We are pleased to have been able to include keynote sessions with: Alicia Ford, Deputy Director, National Infrastructure Planning, Department for Levelling Up, Housing and Communities; Beth Corbould, Director, RAPID and Environmental Planning, Ofwat; Jon Loveday, Director of Infrastructure, Enterprise and Growth, Infrastructure and Projects Authority; and Pauleen Lane, Professional Lead for Infrastructure, Planning Inspectorate.

-Overall, areas for discussion include:
+Overall, areas for discussion included:

 • NSIP reform: assessing proposals for NSIP consenting reform and the Government’s response - next steps for implementation - regulatory priorities